South Africa Lotto is a popular national lotto that has been around for decades.

 South Africa Lotto is an easy game to play.
 Players must select six numbers from a pool of numbers 1 to 52.
 A bonus number is also chosen from the same number pool.

-To win, a player must match all six of the regular numbers.
+Players must match all six of the regular numbers to win.
 The bonus number only impacts lower-tier prizes.

 Players can also add two supplementary draws to their ticket, Lotto Plus 1 and Lotto Plus 2.